 Step 4: Choose the Right Lender

 This is where most businesses make their biggest mistake.
-They apply to their local bank, get declined, then apply to another bank, get declined again, and by the third attempt they are frustrated and their credit has taken multiple hard inquiry hits.
+They apply to their local bank, get declined, apply to another bank, get declined again, and by the third attempt they are frustrated and their credit has taken multiple hard inquiry hits.

-- Big banks: Prefer established businesses with strong revenue, high credit scores, and existing banking relationships.
+- Big banks: Prefer established businesses with strong revenue, high credit scores, and existing relationships.
 High decline rates for businesses that do not already fit their box.

 - Community banks and credit unions: More relationship-driven.
 May work with less-than-perfect credit if they know the business.
 Limited geographic reach and product range.